Sebastián Báez: 2021: ATP debut, six Challenger titles, NextGen finals & top 100

-2022: Major debut & first wins, Maiden title & Top-10 win, Top 35 debut
+2022: Major debut & first wins, Maiden title & Top-10 win, Top 35

 Baez started the year in the 2022 Melbourne Summer Set 1 where he lost in the final round of qualifying and got in the main draw as a lucky loser.
 He was defeated by Emil Ruusuvuori in straight sets on the first round.
 The following week at the 2022 Sydney International, Baez got entry as a qualifier and defeated Christopher O'Connell in three sets.
 He lost in the second round to Lorenzo Sonego.

 On his debut at the 2022 Australian Open he defeated Albert Ramos Viñolas for his first Grand Slam win in his career.
 In the second round he faced a top-10 opponent for the first time in his career, World No. 4 Stefanos Tsitsipas.
-He lost in four sets in a hard fought match.
-As a result he entered the top 80 at World No. 77 on 31 January 2022.
+He lost in four sets in a hard-fought match.
+As a result, he entered the top 80 at World No. 77 on 31 January 2022.

 He reached his first ATP-level quarterfinal at the 2022 Córdoba Open, defeating Fernando Verdasco and World No. 18 and third seed Cristian Garín.
 Baez received a wildcard in his hometown tournament, the 2022 Argentina Open, where he defeated Holger Rune and lost again to Lorenzo Sonego in the second round.
 The following week at the 2022 Rio Open, he surpassed the qualyifing stages with three-set wins against Nikola Milojević and Yannick Hanfmann.
 He was defeated by Thiago Monteiro in the first round.

 At the 2022 Chile Open Baez was the 7th seed, the first time he was seeded in an ATP tournament.
-He reached his maiden ATP Tour final, defeating Juan Pablo Varillas, fellow countryman Juan Ignacio Londero, Thiago Monteiro and Albert Ramos-Viñolas in the semis.
+He reached his maiden ATP Tour final, defeating Juan Pablo Varillas, fellow countryman Juan Ignacio Londero, Thiago Monteiro and Albert Ramos Viñolas in the semifinals.
 He lost to Pedro Martínez in the final.
-As a result he reached the top 60 on 7 March 2022.
+As a result, he reached the top 60 on 7 March 2022.

-At the 2022 Estoril Open Baez reached the second semifinal of the season defeating third seed Marin Cilic and Richard Gasquet en route.
+At the 2022 Estoril Open Baez reached the second semifinal of the season defeating third seed Marin Čilić and Richard Gasquet en route.
 As a result of reaching the semifinals, he debuted in the top 50.
 Next he defeated Albert Ramos Viñolas to reach his second final of the season and of his career.
 He won his maiden title defeating third seed Frances Tiafoe and moved into the top 40 on 2 May 2022.

-He made his debut at the 2022 French Open and at the 2022 Wimbledon Championships and won his first match at each of the Majors defeating Dusan Lajovic and Taro Daniel respectively.
+He made his debut at the 2022 French Open and at the 2022 Wimbledon Championships and won his first match at each of the Majors defeating Dušan Lajović and Taro Daniel respectively.